-· Source & Target must be equal in size or Target must be larger than the Source
+Source & Target must be equal in size or Target must be larger than the Source needs to meet the criteria for mirror creation.
+Once resolved by increasing/shrinking the volumes, you should be able to successfully create a mirror.

 This can be verified by viewing the Total Capacity of the volume (select Properties) via Disk Management or by using the following emcmd command: